Schedule Your Flu and COVID-19 Vaccines

-Schedule an appointment for your flu vaccine by contacting your primary care provider's office or booking directly in MyChart.
-Some offices offer evening and weekend appointments.
+Schedule an appointment for your flu and COVID-19 vaccines by contacting your primary care provider's office or booking directly in MyChart.

 We are not hosting walk-in flu clinics this year.
 All flu vaccines will be provided by appointment only.
 Some offices will offer evening and weekend appointments for flu vaccines.